-The phylum-level assignments of our MAGs largely matched the classifications of 16S rRNA gene amplicon sequencing results averaged across the time series, consistent with a higher likelihood of recovering MAGs from the most abundant populations in the community (Figure S2, Data S5).
-However, some taxa, including Tenericutes, Ignavibacteria, Epsilonproteobacteria, and Chlamydiae, were represented by MAGs but not identified in the 16S gene amplicon datasets.
-Chlorobi was overrepresented by MAG coverage compared to 16S rRNA gene counts, while Proteobacteria was overrepresented by 16S rRNA gene counts compared to MAG coverage.
-These discrepancies could be explained by bias in the 16S primer sets (Hong et al., 2009) difference in rRNA copy number, or assembly bias in MAG recovery.
-The observed taxonomic compositions are consistent with other 16S-based studies from these lakes (Hall et al., 2017; Linz et al., 2017).
-The detection of similar phyla using both methods suggests that our MAGs are representative of the resident microbial communities.
+We also compared 16S rRNA gene amplicon sequencing data from the same timeframe as the metagenomes to confirm that the microbial community composition for these lakes and years was not “abnormal” compared to previous published studies (Figure S3, Data S5).
+The observed taxonomic compositions are consistent with other 16S-based studies carried out on these lakes (Hall et al., 2017; Linz et al., 2017) and with freshwater bacterial community compositions in general (Newton et al., 2011).

 Nitrogen Cycling

 Nitrogen availability is an important factor structuring freshwater microbial communities.
-To see if there were differences in nitrogen cycling between different lake environments, we analyzed nitrogen-related marker genes and the MAGs containing nitrogen cycling pathways.
-We discovered significant differences in the abundances of marker genes, along with phylogenetic differences in the populations containing these pathways.
+It is a determining factor in a lake’s trophic status and a risk factor for the development of toxic cyanobacterial blooms (Smith, 2003; Beversdorf, Miller & McMahon, 2013).
+Because of the significance of nitrogen in freshwater, we analyzed nitrogen-related marker genes and identified MAGs containing characteristic nitrogen cycling pathways.
+We discovered significant differences in the abundances of marker genes, along with difference in phylogenetic affiliations of the MAGs containing these pathways.

-To identify differences in nitrogen fixation between sites, we analyzed marker genes encoding nitrogenase subunits.
-Genes encoding for nitrogenase were observed most frequently in metagenomes from Trout Bog’s hypolimnion, followed by the Trout Bog’s epilimnion, and lastly by Lake Mendota’s epilimnion (Figure 1, Table S3).
-The nitrogenase enzyme is inhibited by oxygen, which could explain the higher abundance of nitrogenase in Trout Bog’s anoxic hypolimnion.
-We further analyzed MAGs predicted to fix nitrogen and found differences in the taxonomy of putative diazotrophs between the two ecosystems (Figure 2, Figure S1).
+Genes encoding nitrogenase, the key enzyme in nitrogen fixation, were observed most frequently in metagenomes from Trout Bog’s hypolimnion, followed by Trout Bog’s epilimnion, and lastly by Lake Mendota’s epilimnion (Figure 1, Table S3).
+We analyzed MAGs predicted to fix nitrogen and found differences in the taxonomy of putative diazotrophs between the two ecosystems (Figure 2, Figure S1, Data S6).
 In Lake Mendota, two thirds of MAGs encoding the nitrogen fixation pathway were classified as Cyanobacteria, while the other third was assigned to Betaproteobacteria and Gammaproteobacteria.
-Although not all Cyanobacteria fix nitrogen, previous measurements of nitrogen fixation in Lake Mendota found a strong correlation between this pathway and the Cyanobacteria Aphanizomenon (Beversdorf, Miller & McMahon, 2013).
+Although not all Cyanobacteria fix nitrogen, previous studies of nitrogen fixation in Lake Mendota have reported a strong correlation between this pathway and the cyanobacterium affiliated with Aphanizomenon (Beversdorf, Miller & McMahon, 2013).
 MAGs containing genes encoding nitrogen fixation were more phylogenetically diverse in Trout Bog and included Deltaproteobacteria, Gammaproteobacteria, Epsilonproteobacteria, Acidobacteria, Verrucomicrobia, Chlorobi, and Bacteroidetes.
-The increased diversity of diazotrophs in Trout Bog compared to Lake Mendota suggests that nitrogen fixation genes may be horizontally transferred with populations in Trout Bog.
+The higher diversity of diazotrophs in Trout Bog compared to Lake Mendota suggests that nitrogen fixation may be a more advantageous trait in humic lakes than in eutrophic lakes.